 HOLE 16 - 18

-A dog leg left par 5 requires a good tee shot at or just left of the marker post and over the hedge.
-This should leave a view up the hill to the green.
-A bunker guards the front of the green but a shot just to the right of it will generally still find the surface or leave an easy chip if not.
+A dog leg left par 5 requires a good tee shot over the hedge aiming at or just left of the marker post.
+This should leave a decent view up the hill to the green.
+A bunker guards the front but a shot just to the right of it will generally still find the surface or leave an easy chip if not.

 A sharp dog leg left means your tee shot needs to be as far down the fairway as possible to leave a clear shot at the green.
 If you've managed this, then a short iron awaits to the green protected by a solitary bunker on the left.
 Big hitters can again take the green on but it is not for the faint hearted.

-A par 3 to finish.
-Not the longest but a good shot needed none the less.
-Two bunkers guard the front of the green and a ridge across the green means that just hitting the green doesn't guarantee a par.
+A par 3 to finish that's not the longest but a good shot needed none the less.
+Two bunkers guard the front and a ridge across the green means that just hitting the target doesn't guarantee a par.